rrigs/chat-app/README.md

 # Chat App

-## Description
+## Overview

-This is a messaging application for mobile devices that was developed using React Native, Expo's Gifted Chat, and Google Firebase.
+This is the sixth major project from my online web development course.
+It is a messaging application for mobile devices that was developed using React Native, Expo's Gifted Chat, and Google Firebase.
 It provides users with a chat interface to send messages with options to share images and their location via an action button.

+## Technologies:

+- React Native
+- Expo
+- Expo's Gifted Chat
+- Google Firebase
+- Android Studio

-## Features
+## Key Features:

-- Start screen to input a username as well as choose a background color for the chat screen.
+- **Start screen** to input a username as well as choose a background color for the chat screen.
-- Chat screen that displays the conversation with an input field for sending messages, as well as an action button for more options.
+- **Chat screen** that displays the conversation with an input field for sending messages, as well as an action button for more options.
-- Action button with options to Choose Photo From Library, Take Picture, Send Location, or Cancel; the app will ask permission to access the device's photo library/camera/location data.
+- **Action button** with options to Choose Photo From Library, Take Picture, Send Location, or Cancel; the app will ask permission to access the device's photo library/camera/location data.
-- Data is stored for both online and offline use.
+- Data is stored for both **online** and **offline** use.

 ## Screenshots